2023 Best Clinical & Counseling Psychology Schools in Georgia

 Top 10 Best Clinical, Counseling & Applied Psychology Schools

-Our analysis found University of Georgia to be the best school for clinical, counseling and applied psychology students who want to pursue a degree in Georgia.
-Located in the city of Athens, UGA is a public college with a very large student population.
+Our 2023 rankings named University of Georgia the best school in Georgia for clinical, counseling and applied psychology students.
+Located in the midsize city of Athens, UGA is a public college with a very large student population.

-Full Clinical, Counseling & Applied Psychology at University of Georgia Report
+Read full report on Clinical, Counseling & Applied Psychology at University of Georgia

-The excellent programs at Georgia State University helped the school earn the #2 place on this year’s ranking of the best clinical, counseling and applied psychology schools in Georgia.
-Georgia State is a very large public school located in the large city of Atlanta.
+A rank of #2 on this year’s list means Georgia State University is a great place for clinical, counseling and applied psychology students.
+Georgia State is a fairly large public school located in the large city of Atlanta.

-You’ll join some of the best and brightest minds around you if you attend Point University.
-The school came in at #3 on this year’s Best Clinical & Counseling Psychology Schools in Georgia list.
-Located in the distant town of West Point, Point is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Point University.
+It ranked #3 on our 2023 Best Clinical & Counseling Psychology Schools in Georgia list.
+Located in the town of West Point, Point is a private not-for-profit college with a small student population.

 While working on their degree, clinical psychology majors at Point accumulate an average of around $48,875 in student debt.